Miki004/RagEx/README.md

 # RagEx
-A short rag implementation, just for practice
+A short rag implementation and casual stuff, just for practice